mkroetzsch/AutoCreatePage/README.md

 This code is experimental.
 Use with care.
 Internationalization is largely missing.

-As of MediaWiki 1.23, the code avoids deprecated functions or hooks.
-However, it accesses the parser's `mStripState` member (intended private?) to process nowiki tags.
-This might have to be replaced by some other approach in the future.
+As of MediaWiki 1.39, the code avoids deprecated functions or hooks.

 Credits